Patent Drafting: A Step-By-Step Guide

 - Form 5:An innovation declaration.
 In addition to the complete patent application, this form must be submitted.

-- Form 26: Document confirming a patent attorney, agent, or other expert.
+- Form 26: Document confirming a patent attorney, agent, or other experts.
 Only if you decide to use professional assistance in the patent drafting procedure, must you complete this form.

 - Form 28:For small and new businesses.
 Only if you are claiming that your invention qualifies as a small firm or start-up must you submit this form.